onsonr/nebula/docs/pages/getting-started/usage.md

 ## Differences from Native Elements

 You might expect similarly named elements to share the same API as native HTML elements, but this is not always the case.
-Shoelace components **are not** designed to be one-to-one replacements for their HTML counterparts.
+Nebula components **are not** designed to be one-to-one replacements for their HTML counterparts.
 While they usually share the same API, there may be subtle differences.

-For example, `<button>` and `<sl-button>` both have a `type` attribute, but the native one defaults to `submit` while the Shoelace one defaults to `button` since this is a better default for most users.
+For example, `<button>` and `<sl-button>` both have a `type` attribute, but the native one defaults to `submit` while the Nebula one defaults to `button` since this is a better default for most users.

 :::tip
 **Don't make assumptions about a component's API!** To prevent unexpected behaviors, please take the time to review the documentation and make sure you understand what each attribute, property, method, and event is intended to do.